How to Build a Finance Team and Hire for High-Growth Startups

 1. People with a Strategic Focus

 Generalists with a mind for FP&A won’t just make sure the numbers are in order.
-They’ll dig deeper to understand if the data that accounting tracks needs to evolve to support the business.
+They’ll dig deeper to understand if the data that accounting teams track needs to evolve to support the business.
 Looking at finance through the FP&A lens helps you make sure you’re capturing the right details at the right granularity to maximize your team’s strategic value.

 2. Systems Automation